karanpratapsingh/learn-go/README.md

 ## Init

-In Go, `init` is a special lifecycle function which is executed prior to the `main` function.
+In Go, `init` is a special lifecycle function that is executed before the `main` function.

 Similar to `main`, the `init` function does not take any arguments nor returns any value.
 Let's see how it works with an example.